Nftxv/AVN-Player/project_dump.md

     this.nodes = [];
     this.edges = [];
     this.meta = {};
-    this.images = {}; // Cache for loaded cover images
+    this.images = {};

     // View camera state
     this.offset = { x: 0, y: 0 };
     this.scale = 1.0;

-    // General dragging state
+    // Interaction states
+    this.dragged = false;
+    this.mousePos = { x: 0, y: 0 };

+    // Action states
+    this.isPanning = false; // Middle mouse drag
+    this.isDraggingNodes = false; // Left mouse drag on a selection this.isCreatingEdge = false; // Right mouse drag
+    this.isMarqueeSelecting = false; // Left mouse drag on empty space

+    // Dragging details
     this.dragStart = { x: 0, y: 0 };
-    this.dragging = false; // For canvas panning
-    this.dragged = false;  // To distinguish a drag from a click

-    // Node dragging state
-    this.draggingNode = null;
-    this.dragNodeOffset = { x: 0, y: 0 };

-    // Edge creation state
-    this.isCreatingEdge = false;
+    this.draggingNodes = []; // The group of nodes being dragged
     this.edgeCreationSource = null;

+    // Marquee selection details
-    this.mousePos = { x: 0, y: 0 };
+    this.marqueeRect = { x: 0, y: 0, width: 0, height: 0 };

     this.resizeCanvas();
     this.renderLoop = this.renderLoop.bind(this);